GIScience/gis-training-resource-center/content/Trainers_corner/en_TOT_intro.md

 # Train of trainers introduction

 Welcome to the trainer's corner!
 Here you can find all the information about how to plan your training and how to teach GIS.
-This short article will outline the function of all artikel in the trainer's corner and give an overview of the training platform.
+This short article will give an overview of the training platform and outline the function of all artikel in the trainer's corner.